 How much time do I need?

-If you’ve rented your Korean hanbok for a full day, you could visit every location mentioned here and have a truly epic photo shoot.
-However, if your hanbok rental is just for a few hours, it’s probably wise to concentrate on a few places only.
+If you’ve rented your hanbok in Seoul for a full day, you could visit every location mentioned here and have a truly epic photo shoot.
+However, if you’ve only got a few hours, it’s probably wise to concentrate on just a few places.

 If you’re really limited for time, it’s best to visit 1 or 2 locations maximum, provided they’re close to each other.
-You should also rent your hanbok from the store that’s closest to where you want to take pictures.
+It’s a good idea to rent your hanbok from the store that’s closest to where you want to take pictures, so you don’t waste time in transit.

-- Get your Seoul hanbok rental from Hanboknam’s Gyeongbokgung location, then visit Gyeongbokgung, Gwanghwamun Gate and Gwanghwamun Square.
+- Rent from Hanboknam’s Gyeongbokgung location, then visit Gyeongbokgung, Gwanghwamun Gate and Gwanghwamun Square.

 - Reserve your hanbok at Hanbok That Day, then head to Gyeongbokgung and Bukchon Hanok Village.